petk/php-build-system/docs/configuration.md

     A list of additional ODBC library linker flags.

-## 4. Configure and CMake configuration options
+## 5. Autotools configure and CMake configuration options mapping

-A list of Autoconf configuration options and their CMake alternatives.
+A list of Autoconf configure command-line configuration options and their CMake alternatives.

 <table>
   <thead>